dmitrypol/dmitrypol.github.io/_drafts/redis-leaderboard.md

 #### Rank history

 So far we were using the common features present in [Leaderboard](https://github.com/agoragames/leaderboard) gem and we were able to meet the first two requirements of ranking members by different metric scores.
 How can store the rank_history changes?
-For that we wrote other methods using [RedisObjects](https://github.com/nateware/redis-objects) gem (we could have used Redis API directly).
-We created separate Sorted Sets where key = leaderboard member (fund_id), member = leaderboard rank and score = timestamp.
+For that we wrote other methods utilizing [RedisObjects](https://github.com/nateware/redis-objects) gem (we could have used Redis API directly).
+We create separate Sorted Set for each fundraiser where key = leaderboard member (fund_id), member = leaderboard rank and score = timestamp.
 We also update the `member_data` hash with the new attribute `last_rank_change` and set TTL of 1 week for these separate Sorted Sets.

 {% highlight ruby %}
 class LeaderboardSet < LeaderboardBase